Skip to content

 1. Pour 2-3 measures of whisky into your jar

-3. Seal the jar and give it a really good shake
+3. Seal the jar and give it a quick shake

-5. Once you're happy with the flavour, strain out the spices & botanicals using your sieve
+5. Once you're happy with the flavour, strain out the spices & botanicals.

 Tip: The key is to remove the botanicals at the right moment.
 Leave them in too long, and they can overpower the whisky's natural character.
 Tasting regularly will help you judge the moment.